 It is supported by the main browsers like Chrome, Firefox, Opera, Internet Explorer and Safari and is completely integrated with jQuery.

-Roadmap
+5. Timeline

-Below in Table 1, the current status of the roadmap as of the date of this document.
-Further changes and updated roadmaps can be consulted on the EGI wiki for the JRA1.3 task[R4]
+Below in Table 1, the timeline for the planned developments are described.
+An up-to-date version of this timeline – together with other details of the development roadmap – is maintained on the EGI wiki for the JRA1.3 task[R4]

 Table 1 – Accounting Portal Roadmap for EGI-Engage